THE LIFE OF A FAT CELL

 CoolSculpting® is cleared for the love handles, thighs, belly, bra fat, back, buttocks, arms, and chin.
 In the procedure, a vacuum device suctions the skin, and applies temperatures of -11 degrees Celsius.
 While the patient may initially experience a cold sensation, the area typically goes numb and provides little discomfort during the session.
 The area is usually massaged afterwards to improve the homogeneity of the area.
 Perhaps surprisingly, it is this massage process which is often reported to be the most painful part of the process.

-A November 2018 published in Dermatology Research and Practice, contrast cryolipolysis to be “safe and effective in reducing the fat layer and improving body contouring.”
+A November 2018 study published in Dermatology Research and Practice, contrast cryolipolysis to be “safe and effective in reducing the fat layer and improving body contouring.”
 Interestingly, patients with the procedure tend to experience reduced waist measurements and skinfold, but little change (if any) in weight or BMI.
-Similar to traditional liposuction, it is recommended to be closed to ideal body weight before undergoing cryolipolysis: it is more for fine tuning and spot treating, rather than overall fat/weight reduction.
-Average reduction in fat ranges from about 10% to 25% per round of treatment in the area, and after 3-4 mouths, a second treatment in the same areas may be required to achieve desired results.
+Similar to traditional liposuction, it is recommended to be close to ideal body weight before undergoing cryolipolysis: it is more for fine tuning and spot treating, rather than overall fat/weight reduction.
+Average reduction in fat ranges from about 10% to 25% per round of treatment in the area, and after 3-4 months, a second treatment in the same areas may be required to achieve desired results.

 The ideal candidates for CoolSculpting® include those close to their ideal body weight, who want to address particularly stubborn areas resistant to dietary and exercise interventions.
 Benefits of CoolSculpting® include very little downtime, if any.
 Studies tend to confirm no measurable related changes in health-related blood markers, though side effects include redness, numbness, and tingling.
 Lingering aesthetic effects can be a subtle darkening of the skin, and some users report a lasting numbness in the area.